BU-DiSC/ACE-codebase/README.md

 percentage of read: e

-ACE variant: a
+ACE variant: a (a=1 is the baseline, a=5 is the final ACE counterpart)

-skewness parameter: s
+skewness parameter: s (s% of the accesses will focus on d% of the data)

-skewness parameter: d
+skewness parameter: d (s% of the accesses will focus on d% of the data)

 read cost: r

-write cost: w
+write cost: w (w=a*r)

-concurrency: k
+concurrency: k (only makes sense for a>1, not the baseline)

 verbosity: v